The soul of the sluggard desires and has nothing,

 25 Joshua said to them, “Do not be afraid, nor be dismayed.
 Be strong and courageous, for the Lord will do this to all your enemies against whom you fight.”

 26 Afterward Joshua struck them, put them to death, and hanged them on five trees.
 They were hanging on the trees until the evening.
-27 At the time of the going down of the sun, Joshua commanded, and they took them down off the trees, and threw them into the cave in which they had hidden themselves, and laid great stones on the mouth of the cave, which remain to this very day.
+27 At the time of sunset, Joshua gave the command, and they took them down off the trees and threw them into the cave in which they had hidden themselves and laid great stones on the mouth of the cave, which remain to this very day.

 Joshua Conquers Southern Palestine

-36 Joshua went up from Eglon, and all Israel with him, to Hebron; and they fought against it.
-37 They took it, and struck it with the edge of the sword, with its king and all its cities, and all the souls who were in it.
-He left no one remaining, according to all that he had done to Eglon; but he utterly destroyed it, and all the souls who were in it.
+36 Joshua went up from Eglon and all Israel with him, to Hebron, and they fought against it.
+37 They took it and struck it with the edge of the sword, with its king and all its cities, and all the souls who were in it.
+He left no one remaining, according to all that he had done to Eglon; but he utterly destroyed it and every soul in it.

-40 So Joshua struck all the land, the hill country, the South, the lowland, the slopes, and all their kings.
+40 So Joshua struck the whole land, the hill country, the South, the lowland, the slopes, and all their kings.
 He left no one remaining, but he utterly destroyed all that breathed, as the Lord, the God of Israel, commanded.
-41 Joshua struck them from Kadesh Barnea even to Gaza, and all the country of Goshen, even to Gibeon.
+41 Joshua struck them from Kadesh Barnea even to Gaza and all the country of Goshen, all the way to Gibeon.
 42 Joshua took all these kings and their land at one time because the Lord, the God of Israel, fought for Israel.
-43 Joshua returned, and all Israel with him, to the camp to Gilgal.
+43 Joshua returned and all Israel with him, to the camp to Gilgal.

 The Parable of the Rich Man and Lazarus